QUVA-Lab/escnn/README.md

 | [**escnn.nn**](https://github.com/QUVA-Lab/escnn/blob/master/nn/)           | contains equivariant modules to build deep neural networks       |
 --------------------------------------------------------------------------------------------------------------------------------------------------

+WARNING: **escnn.kernels** received major refactoring in version 1.0.0 and it is not compatible with previous versions of the library.
+These changes do not affect the interface provided in the rest of the library but, sometimes, the weights of a network trained with a previous version might not load correctly in a newly instantiated model.

 ## Demo

 Since E(2)-steerable CNNs are equivariant under rotations and reflections, their inference is independent from the choice of image orientation.